Genghis-L/genghis-l.github.io/_projects/2024_FoML_CourseProject.md

 ### H-Consistency

-Adversarial training methods, such as TRADES, rely on surrogate loss functions because they are differentiable and convex, therefore, easier to optimize.
+Adversarial training methods, such as **TRADES**, rely on surrogate loss functions because they are differentiable and convex, therefore, easier to optimize.
 While surrogate loss functions are bounded, it is essential to ensure that minimizing the surrogate loss also leads to minimizing the true target loss.
 This connection is where the concept of _$H$-consistency_ plays a pivotal role.\\
 $H$-consistency is formally defined as: